Zaloog/kanban-tui/README.md

 Creates a temporary Config and Database which is populated with example Tasks to play around.
 Kanban-Tui will delete the temporary Config and Database after closing the application.
 Pass the `--clean` flag to start with an empty demo app.
+Pass the `--keep` flag to tell `kanban-tui` not to delete the temporary Database and Config.

 ```bash
 ktui demo